c0dycode/Borderlands-Hex-Multitool/Readme.md

 A: This is usually not needed.
 However, people that come across this limit now have an automatic way of patching.
    Example here: https://github.com/c0dycode/BL2ModStuff/tree/master/Hexediting#removing-the-100-element-limit

+Q: My Paths are not saving, what should I do?

+A: Go to "%localappdata%\BorderlandsHexMultitool" and delete the subfolders, then try again!
+   If that also doesn't solve your problem, try running the tool as administrator.
+Should that also not work, please contact me!

 Q: Why is there no Sanity Check Bypass for Items yet?

 A: I haven't found a way to make it patchable yet.
 Patching them, makes the game no longer bootable.
 If you want/need this, use the Cheat Engine Table to use this bypass.